 No pun intended.

 I’m sure you’ll agree with me when I say our brains are extremely complicated.

 However, you might be surprised by how much control we have over its programming.

-Your subconscious mind is like a huge memory bank.
-Its capacity is virtually unlimited.
-It permanently stores everything that ever happens to you.
+Let’s first take a moment to consider the fact that your subconscious mind is like a huge memory bank.
+Its capacity is virtually unlimited and it permanently stores everything that ever happens to you.

 By the time you reach the age of 21, you’ve already permanently stored more than one hundred times the contents of the entire Encyclopedia Britannica.